tacolin/C_libev_examples/README.md

 # Libev Examples for Some Advanced(or Strange?)
 Purposes.

 There exists some examples of libev here.
-And ... they are both unusual.
+And ... they are all unusual.
 XD

 ## Example Descriptions